ARDG-NRAO/LibRA/README.md

 calibration and imaging algorithms.
 The code has been derived from the CASA project but contains _only_ the algorithmically-significant part of the larger CASA code base which can be compiled into a reusable software library.
-This signficantly simplifies the software stack and the resulting software dependenc graph.
+This significantly simplifies the software stack and the resulting software dependency graph.
 A suite of standalone applications are also available which can be built as relocatable Linux executable.
 The resulting software stack is shown below.

 ![Stack of software layers](doc/figures/RRStack-Libra.png "LibRA software stack")

-The repository contains
+### The repository contains

-- [ ] scientific code with implemention of the algorithms for image reconstruction in RA
+- [ ] scientific code to build a software library of algorithms for image reconstruction
-- [ ] a suite of standalone applications (apps) that link to the current incarnation of the said library, and
+- [ ] a suite of standalone applications (apps) to configure and run the algorithms in the library, and
-- [ ] a build system to build the apps and all the required dependencies other than the System Requirements below.
+- [ ] a build system to build the apps and all the required dependencies, other than the System Requirements below.

 A containerized means of building the LibRA project is available [here](https://gitlab.nrao.edu/ardg/libra-containers).

 The `main` branch of this project is also mirrored [here](https://github.com/ARDG-NRAO/LibRA).

+### List of current set of apps
+- [ ] `roadrunner` : An application to transform the data in a Measurement Set (MS) to an image.
+This can be deployed on a single CPU core, or on a GPU.
+This is a.k.a. as the "major cycle" in RA.
+- [ ] `hummbee` : An application to derive a model of the signal in the raw image (e.g., made using `roadrunner`).
+This is a.k.a. the "minor cycle" in RA.
+- [ ] `coyote` : [NOT YET AVAILABLE] An application to build the CF Cache used as input to the `roadrunner` application.
+- [ ] `tableinfo` : An application to print summary of the data (MS) and images (information from image headers).
+- [ ] `mssplit` : An application to split a data (in the MS format) along various axies of the data domain.
+The resulting data can be written as a deep-copy, or as a reference to the input data base.
+- [ ] `subms` : Functionally same as `mssplit` but additionally re-normalizes the sub-tables in the resulting data base.
+- [ ] `htcondor` : A framework for the Algorithm Architecture that uses the apps as algorithmic components.
+This, for example, implements the iterative image reconstruction technique widely used in RA that alternates between the `major cycle` and the `minor cycle`.
+The execution graph can be deployed as a DAG on a CPU, a GPU, or cluster of CPUs/GPUs.

 ## System requirements
 The following come default with RHEL8 or similar systems: